Symmetric preparation of systems: Introduction and statement of results

-locally near $(0,0)$.
+locally near $(0,0)$, this is a special case of \cite[Th.\ 5.9]{de:prep}.
 As before, one has uniqueness in the analytic case but not in the smooth case.
-We also have preparation results for higher order vanishing of $ F $, adjoint preparation results and corresponding division results, see \cite{de:prep}.
+By taking the adjoints, we also obtain adjoint preparation results and division results, see \cite{de:prep}.